linode/docs/docs/databases/elasticsearch/Visualize-Apache-Web-Server-Logs-using-Elastic-Stack-on-Debian-8.md

 ![Kibana 5 Select Pie Chart Visualization](/docs/assets/elastic-stack-debian-8-kibana-pie-chart.png)

-Then select the `logstash-*` index pattern to determine where the data for the pie chart will come from:
+Then select the `logstash-*` index pattern to determine from where the data for the pie chart will come:

 ![Kibana 5 Select Pie Chart Index](/docs/assets/elastic-stack-debian-8-kibana-vis-index.png)